rangle/webpack-workshop-part-two/slides/src/content/3-multi-environment.md

 ## Passing environment variables

--  You can also have different webpack configuration based on build typeof
+-  You can also have different webpack configuration based on build type

 ```js
 const devPlugins = [